AryToNeX/Glasscord/README.md

 - Locate your Electron app installation folder.
 We will assume it being the root directory from now on.
 - Locate the `resources` folder.
 Inside it you'll likely have an `app.asar` file **OR** an `app` folder.

-# THIS PART OF THE INSTALLATION DEPEND ON YOUR INSTALLED DISCORD APPLICATION, DON'T FOLLOW BOTH CASE STEPS
+# THIS PART OF THE INSTALLATION DEPENDS ON YOUR INSTALLED DISCORD APPLICATION, DON'T FOLLOW BOTH CASE STEPS

 #### Case 1: you have an `app.asar` file
 - Create an `app` folder.